learn-co-curriculum/phase-0-git-version-control-basics/README.md

 That means Git will then pay attention to what goes on in the directory and give us all the Git superpowers.

 To get started, we'll create a new directory.
-Go to the terminal and type the
+Go to the terminal (accessed through the 'Sandbox' or Learn IDE) and type the following:
-following:

 **REMEMBER** Don't type the `$`.
 That's the universal symbol for a command prompt.
 It's how technical documentation says "Here's a thing for the shell to interpret."